markusressel/zfs-inplace-rebalancing/README.md

 ## How it works

-This script simply copies all files, deletes the original and renames the copy back to the original name.
-The given root directory is traversed recursively (using `find`) and each file is processed individually.
-At no point in time are both versions of the original file deleted.
+This script traverses the given directory recursively (using `find`), looking for *files*.
+Each file is copied (including a `.rebalance` suffix), retaining all file attributes, the original is deleted and the copy is renamed back to the name of the original file.
+ZFS will spread data blocks of new files (*the copy* in this case) across all vdevs, effectively distributing/rebalancing the data (more or less) evenly.
+This allows the pool data to be rebalanced without the need for a separate backup pool/drive.

 ## Prerequisites